-- 6. The School will comply with all other public record retention requirements for non-student related records. - G. Exceptional Student Education (ESE) - 1.
+- 6. The School will comply with all other public record retention requirements for non-student related records. - G. Exceptional Student Education and 504 Plans - 1.
 The School will ensure that exceptional students are provided with programs implemented in accordance with Federal, state and local policies and procedures; and, specifically, the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, Sections 1000.05 and 1001.42(4) (1) of the Florida Statutes, and Chapter 6A-6 of the Florida Administrative Code.
 This includes, but is not limited to: - a.
 A non-discriminatory policy regarding placement, assessment, identification, and selection. - b.
 Free Appropriate Public Education (FAPE). - c.
-Individual Educational Plans (IEP's), to include an annual IEP meeting with the student's family. - 2.
+Individual Educational Plans (IEP's), to include an annual IEP meeting with the student's family.

+- d.
+504 Plans to include an annual meeting with the student's family. - 2.
 Students with disabilities will be educated in the least restrictive environment, and will be segregated only if the nature and severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.
-The School shall provide the following levels of service, including required related services, to students with disabilities:

-- a.
-General education classroom with consultation or direct instructional services as needed by special education staff (80% or more of school day spent with non-disabled peers). - b.
-General education classroom with resource room instructional services provided by special education staff (40% to 79% or more of school day spent with non-disabled peers). - 3.
-The School shall clearly delineate in its parent handbook and all registration materials the levels of special education, including required related service available at the school, in order to assist parents in making informed decisions regarding enrollment of students with disabilities. - If, after careful review of the student's existing IEP, the School accepts a student, it is the School's responsibility to assure that students with disabilities are provided a Free Appropriate Public Education (FAPE) in the least restrictive environment.
+The School shall provide services, including required related services, to students with disabilities in a general education classroom with consultation or direct instructional services by special education staff (80% or more of school day spent with non-disabled peers). - 3.
+The School shall clearly delineate in its parent handbook and all registration materials the levels of special education services available at the school, including required related service available at the school, in order to assist parents in making informed decisions regarding enrollment of students with disabilities.
+If, after careful review of the student's existing IEP, and the previous IEP/504 Plan, the School accepts a student, it is the School's responsibility to assure that students with disabilities are provided a Free Appropriate Public Education (FAPE) in the least restrictive environment.
 Those students whose needs cannot be adequately addressed at the School shall not be accepted for enrollment.
 Parents of students with disabilities will be afforded procedural safeguards in their native language, consistent with the manner that those safeguards are provided in the Sponsor's traditional schools. - 4.
 In the event there is a Due Process Hearing in accordance with the Individuals with Disabilities Education Act involving the provision of education and related services to a student with disabilities at the School, the Sponsor shall have the right to assume the defense of the case.
 The School shall bear all the costs of the hearing, including the legal fees incurred by the Sponsor.